UnevenCoder/Blog-back-up/ckeg094q100kxp2s1aldp8s9m.md

 ### [FreeCodeCamp](https://www.freecodecamp.org/learn)

-Any praise won't be enough for the makers of freeCodeCamp .
-If you want to learn web-development this should be your goto site .It's amazing and has a great supportive community .When I wasn't learning I would be scrolling through their forums and answer/advice any question if I knew about that subject .. it definitely helped me to revise the concepts and stay on track.
-Their blog posts are amazing and really informative too ..
-So if you are a beginner and want to learn web development than this should be your goto place.
+Any praise won't be enough for the makers of **FreeCodeCamp** .
+If you want to learn **web-development** this should be your go-to site .It's amazing and has a great **supportive** community .When I wasn't learning I would be scrolling through their forums and answer/advice any question if I knew about that subject .. it definitely helped me to revise the concepts and stay on track.
+Their blog posts are amazing and really **informative** too ..
+So if you are a beginner and want to learn web development than this should be your go-to place.

 ### [One Month](https://onemonth.com/)

 I got 1 month subscription for free thanks to **GitHub Student Pack** ..
-Their javascript course is amazing if you need to revise concepts and learn things by doing some cool projects .I went through their responsive design , javascript , product management , startup and growth hacker courses .If you can afford it I would highly suggest checking em out.
+Their **JavaScript** course is amazing if you need to revise concepts and learn things by doing some cool projects .I went through their responsive design , **JavaScript** , product management , startup and growth hacker courses .If you can afford it I would highly suggest checking em out.

 ### [Code Wars](https://www.codewars.com/)